cloud-gov/pages-core/README.md

 For example:

 - Use `docker-compose run app yarn test` to run local testing on the app.
-- Use `docker-compose run app yarn lint:diff` to check that your local changes meet our linting standards.
+- Use `docker-compose run app yarn lint` to check that your local changes meet our linting standards.

 Similarly you can run any command in the context of the database container `db` by running `docker-compose run db <THE COMMAND>`.